 In order to use Universal Links with SendGrid, you need to create a dedicated click recording domain and set a subdomain (for example, click.example.com).

 This can be done by purchasing a designated domain or using your own domain.

 Subdomain configuration is accessible in SendGrid via “Advance Settings”, by checking the “Use a custom link subdomain” and adding your subdomain:

 Step 2: Set up SSL for click recording

 After you set click recording domain and Link Branding, follow SendGrid's instructions on how to enable SSL click and open recording for an authenticated domain.

-- There are two ways to obtain an aasa
+- Obtain an AASA.
+There are two ways to do this:

-- Ask your developer to review Apple's guide on universal links.
-The guide explains how to create the aasa.
+- Ask your developer to review Apple guide on universal links.
+The guide explains how to create the AASA.

 Step 4: Configuring your AppsFlyer SDK

 If you haven’t already done so, make sure you have configured your app to support deep linking with OneLink.

 After configuring your click recording domain to support Universal Links as described previously, you need to set up your app to deep-link and resolve that Universal Link.